Which of the following is an example of a mixture? | Study Prep in Pearson+

 1

-Step 1: Understand the difference between a pure substance and a mixture.
-A pure substance has a fixed composition and distinct properties, while a mixture contains two or more substances physically combined, each retaining its own properties.
+Understand the difference between a pure substance and a mixture.
+A pure substance has a fixed composition and distinct chemical properties, while a mixture contains two or more substances physically combined, each retaining its own properties.

+Examine each option: Pure water (H_2O) is a compound with a fixed chemical formula, so it is a pure substance.

+Gold (Au) bar is an element consisting of only one type of atom, so it is a pure substance.

 Watch next